kyuupichan/ieee754/docs/ieee754.rst

-     *endiannness* is the byte order of the encoding; valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.  *exponent* is the biased exponent in the IEEE sense, i.e., it is zero for zeroes and subnormals and e_max * 2 + 1 for NaNs and infinites.  *significand* does not include the integer bit.
+     *endiannness* is the byte order of the encoding; valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.  *exponent* is the biased exponent in the IEEE sense, i.e., it is zero for zero and subnormal values, and ``e_max * 2 + 1`` for NaNs and infinites.  *significand* does not include the integer bit.

 Binary objects